Zoltu/augur-helpers/README.md

+# augur-helpers
+Little helper utilities for interacting with Augur

-# preact-es2020-template
+# Contributing
-A skeleton for un-bundled preact projects.

 ## Install
 _this command will do an `npm install` for you_